 Austria, Belgium, Bulgaria, Bosnia and Herzegovina, Czech Republic, Croatia, Denmark, Estonia, Great Britain, France, Finland, Hungary, Germany, Greece, Ireland, Italy, Lithuania, Luxembourg, Latvia, Macedonia, Montenegro, Netherlands, Norway, Poland, Portugal, Romania, Serbia, Slovakia, Slovenia, Spain, Sweden, Switzerland, and Turkey.

-The Eurail system does not cover UK, Albania, Macedonia, Ukraine, Russia, Moldova, Lithuania, Latvia or Estonia.
+The Eurail system does not cover, Albania, Ukraine, Russia, Moldova, Latvia or Estonia.